pocomane/rebuild/Readme.md

   built; the user should NEVER overwrite it, since it is very specific to the `rebuild` opertaions.

+# The rebuild database

+BLA bla // TODO : document it !

 # Dumb fallback

 A dumb version for the `rebuild` system, that always considers the target